pranav3doshi/Clash-RC-Round-2/README.md

 # Clash-RC-Round-2

 Hey, This is to make sure you all have cloned the repo and set git for working with it..

-Refer StepsForGit.png in repo to see coomand of linux
+Refer StepsForGit.png in repo to see screenshot of commands of git on terminal

 --> These are the steps you need to follow for setting your git with this project's repository..